NVIDIA/NeMo-Aligner/docs/user-guide/DPO.rst

 Always follow the prompt-response template format used during your SFT training for DPO, as failure to do so will produce a model which outputs garbage text.
 You should create one jsonl file in the format above for your training data, and one jsonl for your validation data.

 Once your data is processed into the correct format you are ready to begin DPO training.
 You must start with a pretrained or SFT trained model.
 For this section we will use the SFT model trained in the previous step to train the DPO model.
-For the purposes of the following sections, we'll assuming your training jsonl file is located in `/path/to/train_dpo_format.jsonl` and your validation jsonl file is located in `/path/to/valid_dpo_format.jsonl`
+For the purposes of the following sections, we'll assuming your training jsonl file is located in `/path/to/train_dpo_format.jsonl` and your validation jsonl file is located in `/path/to/valid_dpo_format.jsonl`.

+For the below parameters, the `model.dpo.ref_policy_kl_penalty` corresponds to the beta parameter in the DPO paper.

 .. tab-set::